raspberrypilearning/i-made-you-a-book/en/step_3.md

 For information about how to set up Scratch for offline use, visit [our 'Getting started with Scratch' guide](https://projects.raspberrypi.org/en/projects/getting-started-scratch){:target="_blank"}.

 --- /collapse ---

-Use your new Scratch project, ✏️ a pencil and [our planning sheet](){:target="_blank"} or a piece of paper, to plan ideas for your book.

 --- /task ---